Billions burned: Why Mark Zuckerberg's Metaverse dream is spectacularly bursting ### From hype to emptiness: What actually happened to the Metaverse – and why is everyone only talking about AI now? ### Future or bottomless pit? Why the next phase of the Metaverse is only just beginning ####

 Hardware development and cost reduction

-At the same time, companies are developing lighter and more comfortable devices.
-Advances in pancake lenses, inside-out tracking, and lighter batteries are significantly improving the user experience.
-AR glasses like Meta's Ray-Ban Smart Glasses with AI integration are paving the way for integrating augmented reality into everyday life.
+In parallel, companies are developing lighter and more comfortable devices.
+Advances in pancake lenses, inside-out tracking, and lighter batteries significantly improve the user experience.
+AR glasses, such as Meta's Ray-Ban Smart Glasses with AI integration, are showing new ways to integrate augmented reality into everyday life.

 5G and cloud computing

 The introduction of 5G technology and powerful cloud computing are crucial for metaverse development.
-Fast, low-latency internet connections enable complex, immersive experiences without local high-end hardware.
-Cloud streaming services are growing at a 16.7 percent annual rate, making high-quality VR experiences accessible without expensive hardware.
+Fast, low-latency internet connections enable complex, immersive experiences without the need for local high-end hardware.
+Cloud streaming services are growing at 16.7 percent annually, making high-quality VR experiences accessible without expensive hardware.

 Interoperability and standards

-A key technical challenge is the lack of interoperability between different metaverse platforms.
+A major technical problem is the lack of interoperability between different metaverse platforms.
 Users currently cannot easily switch between different virtual worlds.
-The development of uniform standards and protocols is crucial for a truly interconnected metaverse.
+The development of unified standards and protocols is crucial for a truly cohesive metaverse.

 Social and ethical aspects